-- Development that would result in either the loss or significant harm to the value of a specified community facility (listed above) or service will be resisted unless it can be clearly demonstrated that the operation of the facility or service no longer serves a present or foreseeable future need. - Development that would enhance the community value or viability of a facility or services will be supported.
+- Development that would result in either the loss or significant harm to the value of any of the community facilities and services listed below will not be supported unless it can be clearly demonstrated that the operation of the facility or service no longer serves a present or foreseeable future need;

+- Village Hall and war memorial;

+- Bradleys Both Community Primary School;

+- St Mary's Church of England Church;

+- Bradley Methodist Church;

+- Village Shop;

+- The Slaters Arms Public House (registered as a Community Asset);

+- The Bay Horse Public House;

+- Sports Pavilion, Playing fields and Children's Playground;

+- Canalside Amenity Area.

+- Development that would enhance the community value or viability of a facility or services will be supported.